rd4com/mojo-learning/tutorials/calling-mojo-functions-in-python.md

 - Call the function
 - Free the pointer

-# 🧙 simplify with a wrapper
+# 🫧 simplify with a wrapper
 > ⚠️ not ready for use as it is, not tested and have unfreed pointers

+(it is usefull to keep the global scope clean 🧽)

 Building a wrapper with all thoses features:
 - [VariadicList](https://docs.modular.com/mojo/stdlib/utils/list.html#variadiclist) for the arguments types